-Developments associated with offshore renewables can be of increasing concern due to the structures, (construction, operation, or end of life phases) impacts on local biodiversity and marine habitats (SEER, 2022).
-Foundations, anchors and cables associated with the development of offshore wind farms have the potential to negatively alter benthic environments both during and after operations.
+Developments associated with offshore renewables can be of increasing concern due to the infrastructure (construction, operation, or end of life phases) impacts on local biodiversity and marine habitats (SEER, 2022).
+Foundations, anchors, and cables associated with the development of offshore wind farms have the potential to negatively alter benthic environments both during and after operations.
 High levels of noise from construction work have the potential to displace many aquatic species.
-Invertebrates can be displaced within structures of monopole (Wilhelmsson & Malm, 2008), seabird, marine mammals and fish species can have collisions with structures or machinery, and/or can become displaced by interference from construction, operational and end of life stages of hardware.
-(SEER, 2022).
+Invertebrates can be displaced by monopole structures (Wilhelmsson & Malm, 2008), seabirds, marine mammals and fish species can have collisions with infrastructure or machinery and/or can become displaced by interference from construction, operational, and end of life stages of hardware (SEER, 2022).

 If managed appropriately, new habitats may be created during construction that could increase invertebrate abundance and generate positive impacts on the surrounding biodiversity (SEER, 2022).
-The foundations of structures, anchors and exposed cables can alter biodiversity and abundance of benthic organisms, however they also become new substrates on the sea floor and within the water column that will be preferred by various organisms, which can lead to the development of new benthic habitats (SEER, 2022).
-An infographic about newly formed benthic habitats on the foundations of wind turbine can be reviewed in Appendix 5.
+The foundations of structures, anchors and exposed cables can alter biodiversity and abundance of benthic organisms.
+However, they can also become new substrate types on the sea floor and within the water column, leading to the development of new benthic habitats (SEER, 2022).
+An infographic about newly formed benthic habitats on the foundations of wind turbine can be viewed in Appendix 5.
+The construction, operation, and maintenance of submarine cables can cause harmful damage to benthic habitats close to designated features.
+Operators must follow the developmental guidelines.
+Operators should employ biodiversity friendly strategies that mitigate the risk of detrimental impacts on benthic features, based on the ecosystems approach.
+Renewable energy developers and operators should adhere to the considerations set out in actions in 4.2.